liferay/liferay-docs/develop/tutorials/articles/navigation/extending-form-navigators-with-new-sections-and-categories-intro.markdown

 The `Bundle-Name` value is arbitrary, but should be recognizable and unique.
 The `Bundle-SymbolicName` must be unique--the project's package path makes for a good symbolic name.
 For the `Include-Resource`, make sure to include your project's classes and the root path of its JSPs.
-The directive below specifies to include all the project's `.jsp` and `.jspf` files:
+The directive below includes all the project's `.jsp` and `.jspf` files:

     -jsp: *.jsp,*.jspf

-And the following directive specifies a plugin to include all the JSP
+And the following directive to specify a plugin to include all the JSP
 dependencies:

     -plugin.jsp: com.liferay.ant.bnd.jsp.JspAnalyzerPlugin